-Refer to the "Loading And Unloading" section for more information.
+Refer to the "Loading and Unloading" section for more information.

-In the following table, the second column shows the rule of thumb percentage of total weight of the trailer plus its cargo (Gross Trailer Weight, or "GTW") that should appear on the tongue of the trailer.
+In the following table, the second column shows the rule of thumb for percentage of total weight of the trailer plus its cargo (Gross Trailer Weight, or "GTW") that should appear on the tongue of the trailer.
 For example, a large trailer with a loaded weight of 6,000 pounds, should have 10-15% of 6,000 pounds (600-900 lbs.) on the hitch.

-Tongue Weight as a Percentage of Loaded Trailer Weight Type of Hitch Percentage Ball Hitch or Ring & Pintle 10-15% for large trailers 6-10% for small trailers
+Tongue Weight as a Percentage of Loaded Trailer Weight

+Type of Hitch Percentage

+Ball Hitch or 10-15% for Large Trailers